-Whether you rely on your generator only occasionally to keep the lights on when the power’s out, or you use it every day in your RV setup, your generator’s needs are the same.
-It requires regular oil changes with a high-quality oil meant to reduce friction and keep your generator running.
-A failure here could mean no generator when it’s needed most.
+Whether you rely on your generator only occasionally to keep the lights on when the power’s out or use it daily in your RV setup, your generator’s needs are the same.
+It requires regular oil changes with high-quality oil to reduce friction and keep your generator running.
+A failure could mean no generator when it’s needed most.

-We want to make sure that you’re never left in the dark due to wear and tear or picking the wrong product, so we decided to figure out exactly which oils could be trusted to power generators.
-To do so, we used many different brands of oil, comparing our findings in the following 10 reviews.
+We want to ensure you’re never left in the dark due to wear and tear or picking the wrong product, so we decided to determine exactly which oils could be trusted to power generators.
+To do so, we tested several brands of oil, comparing our findings in the following 10 reviews.

 A Quick Comparison of Our Favorites

 |Best Overall||Castrol 03129C EDGE High Mileage Motor Oil||

 |Best Value||AmazonBasics AM0D533Q Full Synthetic Motor Oil||